Attock District: Achaemenid Empire

-By 6th century BCE, the Gandharas were occupied by the Achaemenid Empire.
+By the 6th century BCE, the Gandharas were occupied by the Achaemenid Empire.
 According to Babylonian and Elamite versions of the Behistun inscription, the region is mentioned as the Gandāra district of the Paropamisadae province of the empire and spanned much of Gandhara.
 Evidence from the Behistun Inscription shows that, firstly, Cyrus the Great in 535 BCE, expanded his empire as far as Gandāra. later Darius I in 518 BCE came back to the region and further secured it.
 The region remained under the Achaemenid Empire until Alexander the Great's invasion of the sub-continent in 527 BCE.

 Alexander's invasion of India

 Before his campaign, Alexander demanded that all chieftains of the former satrapy of Gandāra come to him and submit to his authority.
 Ambhi (Greek: Omphis), who ruled the region at the time, complied and sent an emissary to Alexander.
 As a result, Alexander was able to secure control over the region without resistance, even before launching his campaign to India.
-Alexander not only accepted Ambhi's offers but also returned his title as chieftain of the area between the Indus and Jehlum (Greek: Hydaspes) rivers.
+Alexander not only accepted Ambhi's offers but also returned his title as chieftain of the area between the Indus and Jhelum (Greek: Hydaspes) rivers.
 However, soon after the death of the Alexander, the region was briefly controlled by his general Eudemus but was conquered by the Maurya Empire ahortly afterward.